-OPcache is a PHP extension which improves PHP performance by storing precompiled script bytecode in shared memory, thereby removing the need for PHP to load and parse scripts on each request.
-The extension is built-in for PHP 5.5+ …but, if you are looking to improve PHP performance, the first step should be to use PHP 7+ which is twice as fast as PHP 5.
-In any case, using OPcache, will speedup scripts x2 to x3 faster!
+OPcache is a PHP extension that improves PHP performance by storing precompiled script bytecode in shared memory, thereby removing the need for PHP to load and parse scripts on each request.
+The extension is built-in for PHP 5.5+.
+If you want to improve PHP performance, the first step should be to use PHP 8+, which is faster than PHP 7.
+In any case, using OPcache will speed up scripts ~ two times faster!

 PHP oPcache Control Panels

 - CacheTool (Recommended) – Manage cache in the CLI.
 (Supports PHP 8. see the above screenshot)